scollins83/CarND-Behavioral-Cloning-P3/writeup.md

 My model consists of a convolution neural network with five convolutional layers, and four dense layers(model.py lines 117-160)

 The model architecture used was adapted from the one proposed in NVIDIA Corporation's Bojarski, M. et al's "End to End Learning for Self-Driving Cars" [paper](https://arxiv.org/pdf/1604.07316v1.pdf "End to End Learning for Self-Driving Cars Paper") and explained in their [blog post](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/ "End to End Learning for Self-Driving Cars Blog Post").
+However, the images were NOT converted to YUV image space (I experimented with that, but it didn't appear to give much lift and the car drove very slightly worse, with no discernable change in validation loss), and the dense layer of 1164 neurons was eliminated because it didn't appear to be necessary (no discernable change in car driving performance).

 The layers are set up like this: